ブログ

 In Fukuoka City, at the end of the year, many people do a big house clean and a lot of garbage is produced.
 As such, December has been designated as “Illegal Dumping Prevention Reinforcement Month”.
 Activities will be undertaken to strengthen measures to prevent the illegal dumping of waste.

-Fukuoka City has, in cooperation with the police, installed surveillance cameras and warning signs in places where illegal dumping is common and will carry out patrols of those areas.
 Home appliances like TV's, refrigerators and freezers, washing machines and dryers, air conditioners and the like, are all subject to the Home Appliance Recycling Law and there is a set way to dispose of them.
 If you are buying replacement appliances, the shop will pick up your old appliance.
 If the shop will not take the old appliance, ask your local Yamada Denki to pick them up, or request collection from Renet Japan Recycle or SG Moving, disposal companies which have an agreement with the city.
 Please keep in mind that you will have to cover recycling fees and collection and transportation fees with these companies.

 Also, when getting rid of your pc, please ask the manufacturer or contact Renet Japan Recycle to collect your PCs.